arturbani/react_study/sorted-table/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Sorted Table
-A simple table with sortable columns made for a internship test.
+A simple table with sortable columns built with ReactJS for a internship test.

- you can run:

 ## How to run
 First of all, download or clone this repo.